qlik-oss/corectl/docs/corectl_build.md

       --objects string       A list of generic object json paths --script string        Path to a qvs file containing the app data reload script --silent               Do not log reload output
+      --variables string     A list of generic variable json paths
 ```

 ### Options inherited from parent commands